p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 <p style="color: #EA2F65"> <b>5) User Needs, Pain points  & Goals</b></p>

-Once you figure out the right user segments and use cases, pivot to user needs, desires, motivations & objectives.
+After figuring out the right user segments and use cases, pivot to user needs, desires, motivations & objectives.
 User needs are often referred as "pain points".
 Let's say the problem is "To improve Instagram Stories" and the target user is "Gen Z, College goer, High Freq User".
 The pain points here will be -
 * Share updates with friends asap
 * Stay updated about friends